- 9th Grade Team

 Throughout the year, the 9th Grade Team will meet daily to discuss students needs, interventions, and strategies that will help all of our freshmen succeed at a higher level of education.
 Our goal is to ensure that our students get off to the best possible start and have a lot of fun!

-The Gilbert School is committed to assuring that all of our students are prepared to be thoughtful and productive citizens in a complex, global society.
+The Gilbert School is committed to assuring that all of our students are prepared to be thoughtful and productive citizens in a complex and global society.

 All students can learn and be successful.